RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - `ds` - disk status
 - `dd [sector]` - disk dump, sector in decimal

-## CP/M Command Line Interface
+## CP/M CCP Extension

-An additional CP/M CCP function `EXIT` provides a way to return to the shell to "change disks" by restarting CP/M with different FATFS files as input for the CP/M disks.
-`EXIT` initialises a clean reboot of the RC2014.
+An additional CP/M CCP function `EXIT` provides a way to return to the shell to "change disks" by restarting CP/M with different FATFS files as input for the CP/M drives. `EXIT` initialises a clean reboot of the RC2014, and returns to the command shell.